A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

-This section reports extensive experiments on MILP instances from various backgrounds and sources to evaluate our attention-based model against BGNN, the de facto architecture for MILP.
-We consider the three types of tasks in Section \ref{sec:applications}, and use the same architecture with $T=4$ dual-attention layers, $H=2$ attention heads and $d=64$ embedding dimension throughout the experiments.
-For BGNN, we follow the configuration adopted in all our baselines \cite{chen2023gnn-mip,han2023gnn,liu2025apollo,gasse2019exact} and use 2 layers with embedding dimension $d=64$ same as ours.
-Other hyperparameters and implementation environments are provided in Appendix \ref{sec:app_details}.
-Raw features of variables and constraints for each task are listed in Appendix \ref{sec:app_raw_feat}.
-Our source code is publicly available at \url{https://github.com/hpx2024/Dual-Attention}.
+This section compares our attention-based model with BGNN on the three tasks in Section \ref{sec:applications}.
+We use the same architecture with $T\!=\!4$ dual-attention layers, $H\!=\!2$ attention heads and $d\!=\!64$ embedding dimension throughout the experiments.
+For BGNN, we follow the configuration in all our baselines \cite{chen2023gnn-mip,han2023gnn,liu2025apollo,gasse2019exact} with 2 layers and $d\!=\!64$.
+Other implementation details are provided in Appendix \ref{sec:app_details}.
+Our source code is available at \url{https://github.com/hpx2024/Dual-Attention}.